thill/sod-actix-web/README.md

 ## Math Server Example

-The following example is slightly more advanced, demonstrating how `AsyncService` and a typle of inputs may be used:
+The following example is slightly more advanced, demonstrating how `AsyncService` and a tuple of inputs may be used:

 ```rust
 use std::{io::Error, io::ErrorKind};